 Commonly recognised forms of TTS are shown in Figure 2.

-3) The inverted (reverse) or basal pattern is characterised by basal and mid-ventricular segment hypokinesis or akinesis with preserved contractility or hypercontractility of apical segments.
+3) The inverted (reverse) or basal pattern is characterised by basal and mid-ventricular segment hypokinesis or akinesis (no contraction) with preserved contractility or hypercontractility of apical segments.
 The basal pattern is present in 2-5% of patients.

 4) The recently described focal type of TTS is characterised by hypokinesis or akinesis of an isolated segment (usually an anterolateral segment).
-It is estimated to be present in up to 1.5% of patients but is not as well recognised as other patterns.2
+It is estimated to be present in up to 1.5% of patients but is not as well recognised as other patterns.3

 There are other variants of TTS for which the prevalence is unknown.
 This may be because they are rare, or alternately, they may be poorly recognised.
 These variants include: